bishDOTexe/bishDOTexe/README.md

 ### Hi there 👋

-Passwords are like Underwear; Don't leave them laying around for others to find, change them often, and don't share them with others.
+Passwords are like Underwear -- Don't leave them laying around for others to find, change them often, and don't share them with others.

 Pentester in training.
 Try not to mind my potentially half broken scripts and tools.